FAQs

 When will I receive my painting?

-Once you’ve purchased a work, and payment is complete, we aim to ship within 14 days.
+Once you’ve purchased a work and payment is complete, I aim to ship within 14 days.
 It’s often much quicker than that though and can be scheduled to suit you.
 Shipping times can vary due to your location.
 Please see the Shipping Info section for full details of shipping costs.

 Do you offer an artwork payment plan?

-Yes, I do offer payment plans subject to certain criteria - they are available on artwork over £500GBP, please ask for full details.
-This is done on a discretionary basis between the artist and collector and is not a third part credit agreement.
+Yes, I do offer payment plans subject to certain criteria - this is available on artwork over 500GBP.
+Please get in touch if you would like to find out about splitting the payment on a painting.
+This service is provided on a discretionary basis between the artist and collector and is not a third part credit agreement.

 Yes.
 I do offer commissions for collectors who want a painting for a specific location or collection.
 The process begins with a discussion about the overall vision for the work, timescale and cost.
 I’m always happy to chat with collectors about possible paintings so do get in touch if this is something you might be interested in.
 If you would like further information abut commissioning a painting then please email me and I can send your further details about the process.